lorentzben/labnotebook/content/post/2022-12-01-deseq2-results/index.md

 ### Todos for Tomorrow:

 - Term paper
+  - confirm that the SRRs remain consistantly linked from Kallisto on
   - generate full count tables for each tissue from Sleuth
   - generate full count tables for each tissue from DESeq2
   - link gene id's to transcript ids